A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Discussion

-The major limitation in this study is a lack of data.
-We analyzed data from three control and HPH subjects.
-TDA methods are designed for analysis of large datasets, yet for physiological studies it can be difficult to conduct experiments with large number of animals.
-One way to circumvent this is by using machine learning to generate surrogate networks representative of the actual data, an approach we plan to pursue in future studies.
+\textbf{Future work and limitations } Future work include expanding TDA methods to analyze human lungs, and overcoming the major limitation faced in this study - lack of data.
+Lack of data is a common problem in physiological studies where it can be difficult to conduct experiments with large number of animals, or obtaining data due to privacy concerns of patients.
+The lack of data can be remedied using generative machine learning to construct surrogate networks representative of the actual data, an approach we plan to pursue in future studies.
 This approach was used in the persistent homology study by Bendich et al. \cite{Bendich16} analyzing brain arterial networks.
 Using machine learning they generated 98 trees from repeated iterations of a tube-tracking algorithm.
-We have had some success in generating simulated networks by attaching self-similar structured trees to principal branches of our labeled spatial trees \cite{Chambers20}, though these trees did not capture the three-dimensional nature of arterial branching.
-Using angles extracted from our spatial trees, we plan to generate networks with more similar branching properties to the trees found in this study and implement our methods to see if stronger conclusions can be drawn.
+As a first step towards fitting the variables in generative models we will use simulated networks obtained by attaching self-similar structured trees to principal branches of labeled spatial trees \cite{Chambers20} and incorporating angles extracted from our spatial trees to capture the the three-dimensional properties of arterial branching.

-It is also critical to test our methods on trees extracted from human lung images.
-Such images can be difficult to obtain due to privacy concerns of patients.
-Moreover, segmenting these images is challenging because clinical CT images have lower resolution and in vivo images also contain airways and veins, making it difficult to isolate the arteries.
-The mouse images analyzed here were ideal.
-The CT images were gathered at high resolution and the pulmonary arteries were excised, i.e., the arterial network was the anatomical objects in the images.
+Another challenge in analyzing human lungs is segmenting clinical CT images because they have lower resolution and in vivo images also contain airways and veins, making it difficult to identify the arteries.
+For a clinical CT image it is possible to identify ~2-300 vessels compared to the ~2000 vessels visibile in the micro-CT images analyzed here.
+The mouse images analyzed here were ideal because the micro-CT images were obtained at high resolution and the pulmonary arteries were excised, i.e., the arterial networks were the only anatomical objects in the images.